 There are several families of Howler Monkeys certain to be seen and heard daily as they live among us in the trees.
 We have many other mammal friends who share this land with us: White-nosed Coatis, Nine-banded Armadillos, Hairy dwarf Porcupines, White-tailed Deer, Common Possums, Squirrels, Tayras, Agoutis, Kinkajous, Anteaters, Raccoons, Bats…. and if you are very lucky you might spot an Ocelot or a Jaguarundi wild cat.
 Being a passionate Wildlife photographer and naturalist, Tyohar periodically offers early morning bird tours and night wildlife tours for up to six people in each group.

-A few minutes drive from PachaMama is Ostional Wildlife Refuge Beach, the world’s most important nesting site for the Olive Ridley Sea Turtle which comes ashore in huge numbers every year to nest and lay their eggs.
-This phenomenon, known as ‘arribadas’, takes place almost every month, and lasts three days.
-Two months afterwards, thousands of small turtles will hatch from the eggs and run to the ocean.
+A few minutes drive from PachaMama is Ostional Wildlife Refuge Beach, the world’s most important nesting site for the Olive Ridley Sea Turtles which come ashore in huge numbers every year to nest and lay their eggs.
+This phenomenon, known as ‘arribadas’, takes place almost every month and lasts three days.
+Two months afterward, thousands of small turtles will hatch from the eggs and run to the ocean.
 Truly an amazing sight to see.

-If not us, than who, if not now than when?”– Tyohar
+If not us, then who, if not now then when?”– Tyohar